Shadow Moon: Plot

 One year after the downfall of Queen Bavmorda, (Note: As depicted in the 1988 film Willow.)
 Willow Ufgood continues his life as a farmer while honing his sorcery.
 One night, he dreams of riding on the back of a dragon named Calan Dineer to Tir Asleen.
-There, he reunites with Madmartigan and Sorsha, who re-name him "Thorn Drumheller".
+There, he reunites with Madmartigan and Sorsha, who rename him "Thorn Drumheller".
 In honor of Elora Danan's first birthday, he gifts her a stuffed bear which transfers a portion of his magic resistance to her.
 When he awakes, he discovers an apocalyptic cataclysm has wiped out several areas of the land, including Tir Asleen, killing Madmartigan and Sorsha.
 The High Aldwyn encourages him to follow the path of a wizard and investigate the cause of this destruction.
 Willow leaves Nelwyn Vale and adopts the name Thorn.

 Twelve years later, he arrives in the area where Tir Asleen once stood.
 Thorn, along with his brownies - Franjean and Rool - and eagles, Anele and Bastian, are attacked by a pack of death dogs.
 They ward them off with the help of Geryn Havilhand, a trooper from Angwyn.
 Geryn informs Thorn that he is en route back there to celebrate Elora Danan's ascension to the throne on her thirteenth birthday.
 He muses whether Willow Ufgood, Elora's godfather, will be present.
 Thorn, not revealing his identity, sets off to Angwyn with his ship-sailing companions Morag and Maulroon, alongside Geryn and Wyr captain Ryn.

 Upon arrival, Thorn is apprehended.
 An aide to Castellan Mohdri - leader of the kingdom's Thunder Riders - tells him that Willow is already in Angwyn, and warned of an impostor.
 Believing Thorn to be this deceiver, he is thrown into a dungeon.
 He escapes and finds his way to Elora's tower.
 Reuniting with her, he discovers she has become a spoiled, disagreeable child.
 After fleeing from her, Thorn receives an offer from a demon who dwells in the dungeon.
 It proposes helping Thorn escape if he implants the consciousness of its offspring into the body of a comatose Daikini woman.
-Thorn reluctantly agrees, and the offspring - Khory Bannefin - is re-born into the body.
+Thorn reluctantly agrees, and the offspring - Khory Bannefin - is reborn into the body.
 Thorn escapes in time to apprehend the false Willow at Elora's ceremony, where one ruler from each of the twelve realms is bearing witness.
 Thorn dubs this opponent "The Deceiver" before it kills Kieran Dineer, who is representing the dragon race.
 The skirmish leaves Angwyn encased in ice.
 Thorn flees with Elora, Geryn, Khory, Morag and Maulroon.
 Mohdri vows to capture the fugitives with Angwyn's princess Anakerie.